Bantayan Island Philippines Travel Guide

 Ogtong Cave Resort features a natural freshwater cave with a beautiful, clear pool.
 Open to resort guests and day-trippers for a fee, it offers an unique swimming experience.
 Numerous points along the Santa Fe coastline offer stunning views, especially during dawn and dusk.

 Ogtong Cave, a natural limestone cave with a freshwater pool, an unique natural swimming experience.
-Bantayan Island is defined by its stunning white-sand beaches like Sugar Beach, Paradise Beach, Alice Beach, and Bounty Beach.
+Bantayan Island is defined by its stunning white-sand coastlines like Sugar Beach, Paradise Beach, Alice Beach, and Bounty Beach.
 No considerable natural lakes.

 Beyond known landmarks, Bantayan Island holds hidden gems for unique photos and seclusion.